United Nations Economic Commission for Africa

 The United Nations Economic Commission for Africa (UNECA or ECA; Commission économique pour l'Afrique, CEA) was established in 1958 by the United Nations Economic and Social Council to encourage economic cooperation among its member states (the nations of the African continent) following a recommendation of the United Nations General Assembly.
 It is one of five regional commissions.

+At the Third Session of the UNECA held in Addis Abeba on 19 february 1961, Ethiopia's Emperor Haile Selassie greets Tunisia's Head of Delegation Ahmed Mestiri.

 The ECA has 54 member states, corresponding to the 54 member states of the United Nations that lie within the continent of Africa or in oceans nearby the continent.
 The ECA's mandate is to promote the economic and social development of its member states, foster intra-regional integration, and promote international cooperation for Africa's development.

 On October 6, 2023, the UN Secretary-General appointed Claver Gatete of Rwanda as the Executive Secretary of UNECA, replacing the Cameroonian Vera Songwe.

 Themes and programs

 The commission's work is structured into seven program divisions: